+glider (sailplane);

-- A person shall not act either as pilot-in-command or as co-pilot of an aircraft in any of the following (c) categories unless that person is the holder of a pilot licence issued in accordance with the provisions of this Subpart: - aeroplane, excluding Light Sport Airplane (see definition) - airship of a volume of more than 4 600 cubic metres; - free balloon; - glider (sailplane); - helicopter; - powered-lift. - remote pilot for RPA with MTOM greater than 25 kg with the following categories; - aeroplane; - rotorcraft; - airship; - balloon; - (d) The category of aircraft shall be included in the title of the licence itself. - When the holder of a pilot licence seeks a licence for an additional category of aircraft, the Authority (e) shall issue the licence holder with an additional pilot licence for that category of aircraft. - (f) An applicant shall, before being issued with any pilot licence or rating, meet such requirements in respect of age, knowledge, experience, flight instruction, skill and medical fitness, as are specified for that licence or rating. - An applicant for any pilot licence or rating shall demonstrate, in a manner determined by the (g) Authority, such requirements for knowledge and skill as are specified for that licence or rating. - Transitional measures related to the powered-lift category.
-Until 05 March 2025, the Authority may (h) endorse a type rating for aircraft of the powered-lift category on an aeroplane or helicopter pilot licence.
+- (e) When the holder of a pilot licence seeks a licence for an additional category of aircraft, the Authority shall issue the licence holder with an additional pilot licence for that category of aircraft. - (f) An applicant shall, before being issued with any pilot licence or rating, meet such requirements in respect of age, knowledge, experience, flight instruction, skill and medical fitness, as are specified for that licence or rating. - (g) An applicant for any pilot licence or rating shall demonstrate, in a manner determined by the Authority, such requirements for knowledge and skill as are specified for that licence or rating. - (h) Transitional measures related to the powered-lift category.
+Until 05 March 2025, the Authority may endorse a type rating for aircraft of the powered-lift category on an aeroplane or helicopter pilot licence.
 The endorsement of the rating on the licence shall indicate that the aircraft is part of the powered-lift category.
 The training for the type rating in the powered-lift category shall be completed during a course of approved training, shall take into account the previous experience of the applicant in an aeroplane or a helicopter as appropriate and incorporate all relevant aspects of operating an aircraft of the powered-lift category.

-Definitions LIC.010
+LIC.010 Definitions